Benefits Orientation

 The cost to you will be the difference between the monthly premium of the plan you choose and the employer contribution.
 Your share of the premium is paid through pre-tax payroll deductions.
 You may enroll in any of the health plans offered by the state where you live or work.

-If you have qualifying group health coverage through another source, such as your spouse, you may choose to receive cash in lieu of the state's health benefit.
+If you are eligible for health benefits and have qualifying group health coverage through another source, such as your spouse, you may choose to receive cash in lieu of the state's health benefit.
 This additional cash is treated as taxable income.
-You may enroll in the CoBen Cash Option when you are hired, during the annual open enrollment period, or when you gain other qualifying group health coverage.
+You may enroll in the Cash Option program when you are hired, during the annual open enrollment period, or when you gain other qualifying group health coverage.

-Refer to FlexElect Medical and Dependent Care Reimbursement Accounts for details on using non-taxable payroll deductions to pay for certain medical expenses that are not covered by your state health benefits.
+Refer to the FlexElect Medical Reimbursement Account for details on using non-taxable payroll deductions to pay for certain medical expenses that are not covered by your state health benefits.

 If you have questions on health benefits, contact your departmental personnel office.